4GeeksAcademy/machine-learning-content/export/boosting-algorithms.md

 The main hyperparameters that can be tuned with GBM models are:

-- Loss function - loss function to calculate gradient of error
+- Loss function: loss function to calculate gradient of error

-- Learning rate - the rate at which new trees correct/modify the existing predictor
+- Learning rate: the rate at which new trees correct/modify the existing predictor

-- Num estimators - the total number of trees to produce for the final predictor
+- Num estimators: the total number of trees to produce for the final predictor

 Additional hyperparameters specific to the loss function